skellis46/finger-pointing-moon/case-for-support.md

 7. generate set of epistemic principles underpinning body-based practice-research, with particular attention on findings, failures and indescribables
 8. generate set of epistemic values in body-based practice-research that transparently and rigorously detail examples of "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]
 9. examine the potential of proposed body-based epistemic principles and values to be generalisable to other forms of practice-research

-## Research context

->You should describe the research context for your project/programme of work.
-Why is it important that these questions or issues are explored?
-What other research is being or has been conducted in this area?
-What contribution will your project make to improving, enhancing, or developing creativity, insights, knowledge or understanding in your chosen area of study?
-To whom will the outcomes of your research be of particular interest?

 ## Research methods